MichaelGrupp/evo/README.md

 ***Python package for the evaluation of odometry and SLAM***

 This packages provides executables and a small library for handling and evaluating and the trajectory output of odometry and SLAM algorithms.
-If you use this package for your research, a footnote with the link to this repository is appreciated: `github.com/MichaelGrupp/evo`.

 Supported trajectory formats: